la2050/archive/_organizations/lawmaker-io.md

     - 'https://activation.la2050.org/connect/lawmaker-io/'
   year_submitted:
     - '2018'
-  org_summary:
-    - >-
-      LawMaker.io gives voters the power to crowdsource new policies that are important to them and build coalitions of support to effectively engaged their elected officials to turn good ideas into laws.
 title: LawMaker.io
-uri: /organizations/lawmaker-io/
 extrapolated_project_ids:
   - '8102067'
 project_titles_from_extrapolated_project_ids:
-  - >-
-    LawMaker.io: A Collaboration Between Angelenos and LA Elected Officials to Solve Homelessness in LA
-project_titles:
-  - >-
-    LawMaker.io: A Collaboration Between Angelenos and LA Elected Officials to Solve Homelessness in LA
-project_titles_from_project_ids:
   - >-
     LawMaker.io: A Collaboration Between Angelenos and LA Elected Officials to Solve Homelessness in LA